-IBM Informix Storage Manager (ISM) (ISM)

-A feature that can be used for ON-Bar backup-and-restores.
-See the IBM Informix Storage Manager Administrator's Guide for more information.
+If you plan use IBM Informix Storage Manager (ISM) with ON-Bar backup-and-restores, see the IBM Informix Storage Manager Administrator's Guide for information on setting up and using it.

 The DB-Access utility, which is provided with your IBM Informix database server products, includes one or more demonstration databases.
 Many examples in IBM Informix manuals are based on these demonstration databases, and you can use these databases to explore Informix functionality.
 The demonstration databases can be created at any time after installation.
-See the IBM Informix DB-Access User's Guide for detailed information about installing, preparing, and working with the demonstration databases.
+See Create and work with the demonstration databases for detailed information about installing, preparing, and working with the demonstration databases.